overhangio/tutor/docs/dev.rst

     tutor dev bindmount lms /openedx/venv

 This command recursively copies the contents of the ``/opendedx/venv`` directory to ``$(tutor config printroot)/volumes/venv``.
-The code of any Python dependency can then be edited -- for instance, you can then add a ``import ipdb; ipdb.set_trace()`` statement for step-by-step debugging, or implement a custom feature.
+The code of any Python dependency can then be edited -- for instance, you can then add a ``breakpoint()`` statement for step-by-step debugging, or implement a custom feature.

 Then, bind-mount the directory back in the container with the ``--mount`` option::